Do you know where you are really domiciled?

 What’s the situation for inheritance tax for non-domiciled?

-In simple terms, the estate of a non-dom would only be chargeable to UK inheritance tax in respect of UK assets.
-This can result in a potentially advantageous position where IHT is concerned.
+In simple terms, the rules stated that the estate of a non-dom would only be chargeable to UK inheritance tax in respect of UK situs assets.

 Non Dom IHT